1.01 Bylaws in Force

 (a) Registration; and

 6.01.1 Council will appoint Regulated Members in Good Standing to College Committees.

-6.01.2 Council will appoint a Chair for each Committee from the Regulated Members of each Committee.
+6.01.2 Where not specified by the Bylaws, Council will appoint a Chair for each Committee from the members of each Committee.

 6.01.3 Council may appoint Regulated Members in Good Standing to fill any Committee vacancy.

 6.01.4 Where not prohibited by the Act, Council may appoint Other Members and non-members to Committees.